Kurayim/DSP_STM32F4/SpectralSubtraction/README.md

 1. Reading new data

     The next 512 samples are read from the SD card and stored in the second half of the Frame array (indices 512–1023).
     At this point, a complete frame of 1024 continuous samples is formed, ready for processing.

 2. Applying the Hamming window

       The Hamming window is applied to the frame using the function WindowApply() to minimize discontinuities at frame boundaries and reduce spectral artifacts.

 3. FFT computation

     The Fast Fourier Transform (FFT) is then computed using the arm_rfft_fast_f32() function from the CMSIS-DSP library.
     The complex output is stored in the array FFTOut, where:

     FFTOut[0] contains the real part of the first complex sample,

-FFTOut[1] contains the imaginary part, and this pattern continues in pairs throughout the array.
+    FFTOut[1] contains the imaginary part,
+    and this pattern continues in pairs throughout the array.

 4. Magnitude calculation

     To compute the magnitude spectrum, the function arm_cmplx_mag_f32() is used.
     It calculates the absolute magnitude of each complex sample from FFTOut and stores the results in the array fftMagnitude.

 5. Spectrum accumulation

     The magnitude spectrum obtained from each frame (fftMagnitude) is accumulated with the spectra of previous frames using the function SumArray().
     The cumulative result is stored in the NoiseSpectrum array.

 6. Preparing for the next frame

     The contents of wav_in are shifted to the beginning of Frame to form the next overlapping frame.
     The frame counter IndexFrame is decremented, and the loop continues until all noise frames are processed.

     At the end of the loop, the accumulated sum of all spectra is stored in NoiseSpectrum.
     To compute the average noise spectrum, the array values are divided by the total number of frames (NumFrame) using the function DivisionArray().

     The final result represents the mean noise spectrum estimated from the first four seconds of the input audio file.
     This averaged noise spectrum is later used in the spectral subtraction stage to remove background noise from the speech signal.

+n